-Nick Schlieper designs for all of the major performing arts companies in Australia, and works regularly in Europe and USA.
-He is one of Australia’s most highly awarded designers having received six Melbourne Green Room Awards, six Sydney Theatre Awards (two for set design and 4 for lighting design), the inaugural 2013 Australian Production Designers Guild Best Lighting Design Award, as well as 5 Helpmann Awards and in 2016 a Nomination for Best Lighting and Best Set (with Simon Phillips) for North by Northwest (MTC and Kay and McLean Productions).
+Nick Schlieper has designed for all of the major performing arts companies in Australia and works regularly in Europe and the USA.
+He is one of Australia’s most highly awarded designers having received six Sydney Critics Awards (two for set design and 4 for lighting design), six Melbourne Green Room Awards and 5 Helpmann Awards.
+He has lit many productions for Opera Australia and was lighting and associate set designer for the first Australian production of The Ring Cycle in Adelaide.

 His myriad productions for Sydney Theatre Co include Playing Beatie Bow (which recently re-opened the Wharf), Dorian Gray, Wonnangatta,The Harp In The South, Chimerica, Macbeth, The Real Thing, A Flea In Her Ear, St Joan, Arturo Ui, The War of the Roses, The Season At Sarsaparilla, Waiting For Godot, The Maids, Gross und Klein and The Present as well as set and lighting for Endgame, Face To Face and Baal.

 For Melbourne Theatre Co, his work includes As You Like It, Twelfth Night, Macbeth, Richard III, Hamlet, The Tempest, Poor Boy, and The Visit, as well as set and lighting for North By Northwest (with Simon Phillips), Photograph 51 and Death and The Maiden.